 Enjoying a bit of June sunshine, we left the market hall and headed for coffee and cake at one of the oldest foodie landmarks in the city – Fazer.
 Dating back to 1881, the Karl Fazer brand is the Cadbury of Finland.
 Iconic packaging (the blue is copyright as ‘Fazer Blue’) and a million flavours to choose from, it’s an easy brand to love!
 I enjoyed hearing how Karl’s wife used to work on the brand too, coming up with iconic window displays – the Easter ones drawing the biggest crowds!

 We got stuck into a 125th anniversary special – a cake with a chocolate base, blackcurrant mousse and a mirror chocolate glaze.
 We also sampled a ‘Budapest’ – a cake with walnuts, banana, meringue and lashings of cream!
-Delicious and beautifully presented, the desserts were a lovely way to round off an indulgent day.
+Delicious and beautifully presented, the desserts were a lovely way to round off an indulgent food tour of Helsinki.
 Needless to say, there wasn’t a millimetre of space left in our stomachs!

 I loved Heather’s passion for Helsinki.
-Usually I’d say there’s nothing better than hanging out with a born and bred local, but on this occasion, Heather’s years of adjusting to the Finnish ways brought even more to the tour.
+Usually I’d say there’s nothing better than hanging out with a born and bred local, but on this occasion, Heather’s years of adjusting to the Finnish ways brought even more to our Helsinki food tour.

 Enjoyed reading about Finnish foods?
 Find out more about traditional Finnish food.